"You know, not everything you do is going to be like the 9/11 series."

 I left New York with great interviews, and Brad’s amazing footage of the memorial site, but felt I had missed something.

 Fortunately, Yahoo!
-Studios New York is staffed by some seriously dedicated people.
-Jonathan Light cheerfully agreed to go down to the 911 Cross dedication on his day off to film more footage, do some interviews, and search for a baseball in a haystack, armed only with vague instructions from a producer on the West Coast.
+Studios New York is staffed by some dedicated people.
+Jonathan Light agreed to go down to the 911 Cross dedication on his day off to film more footage, do some interviews, and search for a baseball in a haystack, armed only with vague instructions from a producer on the West Coast.

 "Umm…Jon," I said, knowing how stupid I sounded, "should you happen to be there, and see anyone in a Mets or Yankees cap, if it’s not too much trouble, do you think maybe you could, like, ask them why they’re there?"